 The cumulative affect of finding the money and then hearing what it is that WCM does for his own money significantly challenges my orientations to person, place, and time.
 WCM and I finish our conversation and I continue on my walk home.
 I can’t decide if this day has really become as weird as I think it has.
 It feels like one long God encounter, lasting the entirety of my walk across the expansive grounds of this apartment world.
 In the parking lot of my own complex, I spy a lone penny on the ground.
 Normally, I’ll stop and pick up a loose penny, if only to check and see if it’s an old solid copper one worth saving for the metal value.
 On this day, flush with $111 sudden dollars in my pocket, I coolly breeze past the hapless cent, leaving it to whatever fate might befall it there on the concrete.
 (Only days later, at the prompting of Dave From the Office, will I realize that God did indeed give me 1111 that day; only with a different decimal placement than I’d suggested upon finding the paper money.) ((UPDATE January 19, 2019 – I just realized today that I got my decimal place wrong.
 The added penny made my total haul $111.01, not 111.10.
 Decimal places are important and deserve updates from twenty-one months in the future.))

 A couple of hours later I walk the pleasant mile or so to the church small group.
+It is to be my first visit to this particular group.
 I arrive after a few people have already begun setting up for the evening’s dinner.
 The host introduces me to several new (for me) faces and gives me a tour of his and his wife’s families, via the photos in the kitchen shelves.
 The small group is established for over a year, so there are some very comfortable relationships in the room.
 There are a few faces I’ve seen around church before and one in particular that I’ve known personally for a few years.
 Mostly it’s people whom I do not know and do not know me.
 There is some pre-dinner visiting, and then we eat dinner in groups around various tables.
 The group feels like an easy fit for me, and I can easily see myself making this my regular small group home.